cmstead/JFP/README.md

 ###V2.6.0

 - [x] cond - Conditional matching function; accepts function pairs as arguments position 0 must be a predicate, position 1 is a behavior
-- [ ] match - Takes an argument and matches on predicate functions then executes functions or returns values accordingly
+- [x] match - Takes an argument and matches on predicate functions or comparison values then executes functions or returns values accordingly
 - [x] Various updates and fixes
+    - Compose predicates rewritten to use pattern matching
     - Updated slice base arity to 2

 ###V2.5.1